 Let’s say you couldn’t muster up the strength to express your disappoint while you were still in the chair.
 Don’t worry—you can still turn the situation around.
 “If you end up leaving the salon unhappy with your color, but have been seeing the colorists for many years with only one upsetting experience, go back to get it fixed,” Hazan says.
 Your colorist wants you to be happy with the final result.
 Plus, the person who started the job will be better equipped to make the adjustments needed, compared to someone coming into the situation without any background.

-Usually the problem that’s bothering you has a quick fix, and most salons won’t charge you for a color correction.
+Usually, the problem that’s bothering you has a quick fix, and most salons won’t charge you for color correction.

 “However, if it’s your first time with someone and you really don’t like how it turned out, I would suggest doing some research and finding a new person,” Hazan says.
 When you go elsewhere, be prepared to pay.
 A new stylist will treat the appointment as a new color, not a color correction.
 If it’s a complete redo, Hazan says it’ll be worth it to get your fixed properly.
 “Or, if you want to switch stylists at the same salon, that’s fine too—it’s your hair and your money,” she says.
 “You should never feel bad about making that decision.”